p2slugs/innovationproject/README.md

 Eva
 1. tickets/cards: I completed the the raspberry pi big ticket item, also helped with minor changes like adding in the about us pictures
 2. evidence of code: code can be seen in links above in description of big ticket #3 as well as commits in repo
-3. guidance for running and reviewing code: to run and review code, you can view the running website, see that it works, the about us page, etc.
+3. guidance for running and reviewing code: to run and review code, you can view the running website and see the files in github

+__Grades From Scrum Master__
 | Team Member | Grade  | Reasoning |
 | ----------- | ------ | --------- |
 | Eva         |        |           |